FeLusiani/Kohonen-Network/README.md

 # Project presentation

-Here follows an in-depth presentation of the project.

 ## The Kohoen Network

 The projects aims to implement an interactive **Kohoen Network**, a type of **SOM** ([Self Organizing Map](https://en.wikipedia.org/wiki/Self-organizing_map)).
 Through the GUI the user can insert data, and visualize the network as it learns.